jakubekgranie/PPM-GEN/README.md

 Invalid mode input defaults to the first option.

+Only the polish language is supported at the moment.

 ## Requirements
 To run the uncompiled version, one must have a .cpp compiler in order to create an executable.
 Also, the program must be allowed to manipulate files in its directory, due to it creating and operating on the 'bitmap.pph' file.